MohamedAAbdallah/ModernSIS/README.md

 **Version**: 0.1.1.0
 **License**: [GNU General Public License v3.0](LICENSE)

-A Chrome extension that applies a modern dark mode theme to the AOU Student Information System (SIS) pages for a more comfortable, eye-friendly browsing experience during extended usage.
+A Web extension that applies a modern dark mode theme to the AOU Student Information System (SIS) pages for a more comfortable, eye-friendly browsing experience during extended usage.

 ## **Table of Contents**